Astros vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gunnar Henderson and the Baltimore Orioles hit the field on Monday at Minute Maid Park against Justin Verlander, who is the named starter for the Houston Astros.
-First pitch will be at 8:10 PM ET for the first game of a three-game series.
+The Houston Astros and Baltimore Orioles will play on Tuesday at Minute Maid Park, at 8:10 PM ET, with Kyle Tucker and Adley Rutschman -- two hot hitters -- expected to produce at the plate.

-The favored Astros have -155 moneyline odds against the underdog Orioles, who are listed at +125.
-The total is 8.5 runs for this game (with -110 odds to go over and -110 odds on the under).
+The favored Astros have -145 moneyline odds against the underdog Orioles, who are listed at +120.
+The total is 9 runs for the matchup.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.